FHA vs. Conventional Loans: Pros, Cons and Requirements

 Traditional personal finance rules say you’ll need to pay 20% of the home’s purchase price upfront in the form of a down payment to get a mortgage.
 But the reality is that most homebuyers don’t put that much down.
 In fact, the National Association of Realtors estimates the typical down payment for first-time homebuyers is 8%.

 Conventional loan lenders often have a minimum down payment requirement of 3% for first-time buyers, though it's possible to find lenders willing to go to 1% — or even 0% down, so long as you have a good credit score.
-Of course, putting 20% down is an option if you have it, and that can drastically reduce your monthly mortgage payments.
+Of course, putting 20% down is an option if you have the funds, and it can significantly reduce your monthly mortgage payments.

 Other key differences between conventional and FHA loans